RubenCasal/Object-detection-360/README.md

 ## Detailed Workflow

-### 1. Subscribe to the Panorama Stream

-- The node subscribes to `/stitched_image` (`sensor_msgs/msg/Image`), which must publish a **stitched equirectangular 360° image** (2:1 width/height ratio).
-- These images typically come from a panoramic camera (e.g., Ricoh Theta Z1).

-### 2. LUT (Lookup Table) Precomputation

-- On startup, the node precomputes **4 LUTs** (pixel remappings) using `precompute_stereo_luts()`:
-  - Each LUT corresponds to a yaw angle: **0°, 90°, 180°, 270°**.
-  - This defines how each pixel in the stereographic projection maps back to the original panorama.
-- This is done **once** to avoid recalculating mappings every frame (critical for real-time performance).

-### 3. Panorama Projection into Stereographic Views (Parallelized)

-- When a panorama frame arrives, `apply_stereo_luts_parallel()` is called:
-  - Each LUT is used to remap the panorama to a stereographic view using `cv2.remap()`.
-  - Projections are computed **in parallel** using a `ThreadPoolExecutor`, one thread per LUT.
-- Result: **4 stereographic views** (one for each yaw) are created **simultaneously**.

-### 4. YOLOv8 Object Detection on Projections (Parallel Inference)

-- Each stereographic view is passed independently to the YOLOv8 model using `detect_on_projections()`.
-- Each detection produces:
-  - Bounding boxes (center x, center y, width, height)
-  - Confidence scores
-  - Class IDs
-- This step can also be parallelized further (future optimization) to maximize GPU/CPU usage.

-### 5. Reprojection of Bounding Boxes onto the Panorama

-- Each detection's bounding box (from the stereographic plane) is **reprojected back** onto the panorama.
-- This involves:
-  - Applying the inverse of the stereographic transformation using `map_to_sphere()`.
-  - Mapping the spherical coordinates to 2D UV coordinates of the panorama.
-  - Correcting for **wrap-around** (boxes that cross 0°/360° horizontal seam).

-### 6. Global NMS across Projections (Greedy Merge by Area)

-- After reprojecting all detections:
-  - Overlapping boxes from different projections are grouped based on Intersection over Union (IoU > 0.2).
-  - Inside each group, only the **largest box** (in area) is kept.
-- This custom `greedy_merge_largest_box()` algorithm avoids multiple detections of the same object appearing on panorama seams.

-### 7. Drawing the Final Annotated Panorama

-- The surviving boxes are drawn on the panorama using:
-  - YOLOv8 standard colors for class IDs (`ultralytics.utils.plotting.colors()`).
-  - Class names and confidence scores over each box.
-- Visualization is clean and consistent with YOLOv8 styling.

-### 8. Publishing the Final Outputs

-- The final **annotated panorama** is published to `/annotated_panorama`.
-- The four **stereographic projections** are also published to `/image_projection1` to `/image_projection4` for debugging purposes.

----
+1. **Subscribe to Panorama**
+   - Subscribes to `/stitched_image` (`sensor_msgs/Image`) containing an equirectangular 360° panorama.

+2. **Precompute LUTs (Lookup Tables)**
+   - On node initialization, four LUTs are generated for yaw angles 0°, 90°, 180°, and 270°.
+   - Each LUT defines how pixels are mapped from the panorama to the corresponding stereographic view.
+   -
+   **How LUTs are generated:**
+   - For each yaw, the panorama is "sampled" into a stereographic plane using `generate_lut()`.
+   - `generate_lut()` calculates spherical coordinates for each target pixel, using the yaw and pitch angles.
+   - Each pixel in the stereographic view corresponds to a calculated `(u, v)` coordinate in the original panorama.
+   - `map_U` and `map_V` matrices are generated, which are later used by `cv2.remap()` for fast pixel transformations at runtime.

+3. **Apply Projections (Parallelized)**
+   - When a frame arrives, it is simultaneously projected into four images using the precomputed LUTs.
+   - `ThreadPoolExecutor` is used to parallelize remapping.

+4. **YOLOv8 Object Detection (Parallelizable)**
+   - Each stereographic view is passed to the YOLOv8 detector.
+   - Detected objects' bounding boxes (center x, center y, width, height), confidence scores, and class IDs are retrieved.

+5. **Reprojection of Bounding Boxes to Panorama**
+   - Each bounding box is mapped back from the stereographic view into the original panorama coordinates.
+   - Special logic handles **wrap-around** effects when objects cross the 0°/360° seam.

+6. **Custom Global NMS: Greedy Merge**
+   - Detected boxes from different projections are clustered by their IoU (> 0.2).
+   - In each cluster, only the box with the largest area is kept.
+   - This removes duplicated detections caused by overlapping projections and seam crossings.

+7. **Draw Annotated Image**
+   - The selected detections are drawn with class labels and confidence scores.
+   - Standard YOLOv8 color coding is applied.

+8. **Publish Final Outputs**
+   - The annotated panorama is published on `/annotated_panorama`.
+   - The individual stereographic views are optionally published on `/image_projection1`, `/image_projection2`, etc., for debugging.

 ## ROS 2 Usage